MacOS Command Line Tools

 caffeinate (sleep)

-to prevent your mac from going to sleep as long as the command is running.caffeinate -u -t <seconds>
+caffeinateto prevent your mac from going to sleep as long as the command is running.caffeinate -u -t <seconds>to specify the time.
+Adding the-dflag prevents the display from going to sleep.caffeinate <command>will start the command in a new process and will prevent sleep until that process exits.

 textutils (document file converter)

-converts files to and from MS Word, plain text, rich text, and HTML formats.textutil -convert html text.doc
+textutilconverts files to and from MS Word, plain text, rich text, and HTML formats.textutil -convert html text.docconverts text.doc into text.html.- Possible values for

-are : txt, html, rtf, rtfd, doc, docx.
+-convertare : txt, html, rtf, rtfd, doc, docx.

 mdfind (search with Spotlight)